Applying for a visa

 - Receive an offer of a place.

-- Send your paperwork to the Admissions team or your Student Enrolment Adviser to be checked.
+- Meet all the conditions of your offer and send your paperwork to the Admissions team or your Student Enrolment Adviser to be checked.

 - You must receive a CAS from a licensed education provider in the UK.